 What Is Metastatic Prostate Cancer?

 Metastatic prostate cancer is an advanced form of cancer (stage 4) in which the cancer cells have spread from the prostate to other areas of the body.
 Stage 4 prostate cancer may be categorized as a local metastasis or a distant metastasis.
-In a local metastasis, the cancer has spread to nearby organs in the pelvis, such as the pelvic lymph nodes.
-In a distant metastasis, the cancer has spread farther and may be found in the bones, liver, lungs or another part of the body.
+In a local metastasis, the cancer has spread to nearby organs in the pelvis, such as the pelvic lymph nodes, bladder or rectum.
+In a distant metastasis, the cancer has spread farther and may be found in the bones, liver, lungs, lymph nodes outside the pelvis or another part of the body.

 Frequently asked questions about metastatic prostate cancer

 If you have been diagnosed with late-stage prostate cancer, you likely have a number of questions about this malignancy and what you can expect moving forward.
 To help answer some of your initial questions, you may find it useful to browse the following articles: